-Two awards have been created to meet these goals:
+Two awards have been created to meet the LEF goals:

 In 2000, “The Meredith MacRae Empowerment Award” was created through a generous gift in honor of Meredith MacRae.
 This award focuses on prominent women leaders who are making a significant difference in others’ lives around the globe.
 Awards have been distributed to the following distinguished women and their organizations in recognition of their work: